Valence Modifications in Hygroscopic VI3 Degraded Crystals via Soft X-Ray Synchrotron Radiation

 \section{Experimental section}

-\textbf{Sample handling} -- Commercially available VI\textsubscript{3} crystals stored in a glovebox filled with Ar atmosphere ($<\SI{0.5}{ppm}$ of O\textsubscript{2}, $<\SI{0.5}{ppm}$ of H\textsubscript{2}O) have been transferred in inert static atmosphere and cleaved inside the loadlock chamber (base pressure $<\SI{e-8}{\milli\barpressure}$), to expose the (0001) crystallographic plane of the clean surface.
-The samples were held in high vacuum (pressure $\sim\SI{5e-9}{\milli\barpressure}$) for 72 hours (aged sample) and measured afterwards.
+\textbf{Sample characteristics and handling} -- Commercially available VI\textsubscript{3} crystals (size $\approx\qtyproduct{3x3}{\mm}$) stored in a glovebox filled with Ar atmosphere ($<\SI{0.5}{ppm}$ of O\textsubscript{2}, $<\SI{0.5}{ppm}$ of H\textsubscript{2}O) have been transferred in static atmosphere via inert gas transfer shuttles.
+At high temperature, the crystal structure of VI\textsubscript{3} is monoclinic (space group $C2/m$, No. 12), with lattice parameters $a=\SI{6.8416\pm0.0003}{\angstrom}$, $b=\SI{11.8387\pm0.0006}{\angstrom}$, and $c=\SI{6.9502\pm0.0004}{\angstrom}$ \cite{Tian2019}.
+The crystal structure and an image of a sample are displayed in Supporting Information, Fig.~S4.
+A batch of samples (\textit{aged sample}) was cleaved inside the loadlock chamber (base pressure $<\SI{e-8}{\milli\barpressure}$), to expose the (0001) crystallographic plane of the clean surface, held in high vacuum (HV, pressure $\sim\SI{5e-9}{\milli\barpressure}$) for 72 hours, and measured afterwards.
 We estimate the exposure of the surface to be $\sim\SI{2600}{\langmuir}$.
-A second set of samples was introduced via the same procedure via glovebox, and directly cleaved at the endstation chamber in ultrahigh vacuum (UHV, pressure $<\SI{3e-10}{\milli\barpressure}$), \textit{i.e.}, in better vacuum conditions ($\sim\SI{2}{\langmuir}$).
+Residual Gas Analysis (RGA) information on the composition of background gases is provided in the Supporting Information, Fig.~S3.
+Another set of samples (\textit{as-cleaved sample}) was introduced from the glovebox, directly cleaved at the endstation chamber in ultrahigh vacuum (UHV, pressure $<\SI{3e-10}{\milli\barpressure}$), \textit{i.e.}, in better vacuum conditions (surface exposure $\sim\SI{2}{\langmuir}$), and immediately measured.